Havapoo

 The Poodle was originally from Germany more than 400 years ago.
 This dog breed initially retrieved ducks and fowls.
 Its beauty and endearing personality made them famous dog companions among French nobles and aristocrats.
 Meanwhile, there are three poodle sizes.
 These sizes are the standard, and the scaled-down miniature and toy versions.
 The Poodle breed has given birth to a lot of Poodle mixes and designer dogs.

 A Poodle is a smart and active furball; thus, it often ranks in the top 10 of the most famous and trendiest breeds.
 It is one of the oldest dogs that are purebred.
 The Havapoo got its well-natured personality from this dog breed.
-Some admired persons who own a poodle are Princess Grace Kelly, Barbara Streisand, Elizabeth Taylor, and Priscilla Presley.
+Some admired poodle owners are Princess Grace Kelly, Barbara Streisand, Elizabeth Taylor, and Priscilla Presley.

 Popularity